Skip to content

 What is a doctor payment scam?

-Why is the healthcare industry a target for fraudsters?
+Why is healthcare a frequent target for fraudsters?

-What are some red flags to watch out for?
+What are the red flags to watch out for in doctor payment scams?

 How do scammers exploit patient trust?